 What is the Seniors & Students Program?

-Seniors & Students is a cooperative program between the Hamilton School District and the Retired and Senior Volunteer Program (RSVP), which is a part of Interfaith Senior Programs of Waukesha County.
-Seniors & Students is designed to recruit, train and place senior citizen volunteers age 55 and older in the Hamilton School District.
+Seniors & Students is a volunteer program designed to recruit, train and place senior citizen volunteers age 55 and older in the Hamilton School District.
 Volunteers work with teachers and other staff to support student learning.
-RSVP and the district successfully co-authored a federal grant application that allows a part-time RSVP employee to coordinate and place senior citizen volunteers.
-School district staff assist with training, recruitment and administration of the program.

 Seniors & Students Scoop newsletter